Skip to main content

 Financial support

-• Carer Allowance - Supplement if providing daily care (can get while working)
+• Carer Allowance – a fortnightly supplement if providing daily care (can access this while working or studying).

 A hospital social worker is often the best place to get information about carer supports.